 Students seeking a bachelor of arts (BA) in business administration will have the option to complete courses in several disciplines: business administration (BADM), and organizational management and leadership (ORG).
 This program prepares students to lead with particular focus on the values, problems, and priorities of management in business organizations, as well as a broad understanding of the functional activities of production, marketing, finance, and accounting.

-- 40 semester hours of major courses:
+- 40 hours of major coursework

 - ORG 3034, Business Communications